Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 ![](Introduction_to_stats_files/figure-html/histogram-1.png)<!-- -->

-This is useful because it allows us to get a look at how our data is dstributed across the range of values represented, and give us a qualitiative idea of what we're looking at.
+This is useful because it allows us to get a look at how our data is distributed across the range of values represented, and give us a qualitative idea of what we're looking at.

 As a brief, but important tangent, it's always important to keep in mind how you're visualizing your data, as well as what data your visualizing.
 With histograms the biggest factor to consider is, how are we breaking up our data, or how wide a range of values are we grouping together.
-This is important because if don't have enough groups we may clump too many individausl together and it can be hard to notice a pattern.
+This is important because if don't have enough groups we may clump too many individual together and it can be hard to notice a pattern.

 ```r